Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Introduction

 To facilitate experiments, we streamline the deep learning algorithm, discovering that with some care in learning-rate scheduling, a U-Net achieves performance on par with the more complex cGAN used in W22.
 Using data from a well-established Boussinesq simulation \cite{2015_GRL_PonteKlein,Dunphy2017} that features a mode-1 IT propagating through a turbulent BM, we test all combinations of sea surface height ($H$), surface velocities ($\bU=(U,V)$), and surface temperature ($T$) as inputs.
 These are described in detail in \S \ref{sec:Unet:methodology}.
 We conduct a systematic analysis in \S \ref{sec:impacts} on how different, concurrently measured surface fields contribute to the deep-learning-based extraction of IT.
-Along the way, we formulate a physics-motivated perspective explaining the different impacts from different input fields.
-Insights into some behaviors of the algorithm emerge; non-locality is important for the algorithm's success (\S \ref{sec:nonlocal}), and residue error centers around small spatial scales, possibly caused by spurious signals introduced during data preparation (\S \ref{sec:capturedmissed}).
+Along the way, we formulate a physics-motivated perspective explaining the different impacts from different input fields. \ch{A spectral analysis of the performance shows that} residual errors concentrate at small spatial scales (\S \ref{sec:capturedmissed}). \ch{Additional experiments with degraded inputs show that the utility of using surface velocities or surface temperature as additional inputs is not limited to cases of perfectly simultaneous, high-resolution inputs (\S \ref{sec:degraded}).} \ch{Furthermore, we find that the ability to leverage non-local, mesoscale-reaching information} is important for the algorithm's success (\S \ref{sec:nonlocal}).
 A summary and perspectives on future developments are offered in \S \ref{sec:Unet:discussion}.